Skip to main content

 The Bottom Line

 NFC tap-to-give plates aren’t just cheaper than the alternatives—they’re in a different category entirely.
-A one-time $35 investment that generates thousands in new giving, reduces operational costs, and works with your existing platform.
+A one-time $450 investment that generates thousands in new giving, reduces operational costs, and works with your existing platform.
 No other giving technology comes close on ROI.
+For a broader look at how NFC plates stack up against kiosks, apps, and text-to-give, read our complete guide to church giving technology.

 The math is simple.
 The risk is nearly zero.
 And every Sunday you wait is another Sunday of missed visitor donations, unnecessary cash handling, and an offering moment that could be doing more.
 Print this article.
 Share it with your finance team.
 The numbers speak for themselves.